merneo/EliteBook/docs/installation/gigabyte_brix_5300_arch_installation.md

 **SUCCESS:** You are now INSIDE the new Arch system

 **WARNING:** ALL REMAINING COMMANDS RUN INSIDE CHROOT (until we exit later)

+**If error occurs:**
+- **"chroot: failed to run command":** Verify all partitions are mounted, check `/mnt` contains system files
+- **"No such file or directory":** Verify base system is installed, check mount points are correct
+- **Prompt doesn't change:** Verify chroot command succeeded, check for error messages

 ### Step 7.3: Set Timezone